-Another one of those places that make Amsterdam an unique city.
-This restaurant located in the most charming park in East Amsterdam is actually a greenhouse.
+Another one of those places that make Amsterdam a unique city.
+This restaurant located in the most charming park in East Amsterdam is a greenhouse.

 Outside there are many other kinds of eatable plants like artichokes and berries so you can have a lot to compose your shot.

-Pay attention to all the sides of the boat, choose a week day and get away from high seasons.
-And you want to aim for the emptiest boat you can find, ok?
+Pay attention to all the sides of the boat, choose a weekday and get away from high seasons.
+And you want to aim for the emptiest ship you can find, ok?
 There is so much to see and photograph that will make you go from left to right at least 100x during the ride.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.

 We usually post all the lovely images we see and do there, together with curating the best links of all World Wide Web.
 No joke!